drieda/QuizletMicromatchSolver/README.md

 Also note that Quizlet can't save a time less than 0.5s

-# This script was created for learning JS only.
-I do NOT encourage anyone to use it to ruin other people's experience!
+# This script was created for learning JavaScript only.
+I did NOT run the script in any game.
+I do NOT encourage anyone to use the script for ruining other's experience.

 Note: the script can't solve games where you need to pair text with image